Omonom47/Mandatory2_tpc/README.md

 # To run
-To start the program simply type "go run tcphanding.go" During the programs runtime you should see a series of line in the in the format: "Client [client number] [a random string that is generated]".
+To start the program simply type "go run tcphanding.go" During the programs runtime you should see a series of line in the in the format where the different data are sendt and recieved as well as when connection to the 5 clients are established.
 When all the Clients have been connected to the server and outprinted the 5 messages recieved the program will terminate

 # Mandatory2_tpc
 **a) What are packages in your implementation?
 What data structure did